UML Use Case Diagram

 Use case diagrams are simple yet effective for understanding the system from the outside.
 They are very helpful for the business to define high-level requirements and analyze flaws in the requirements as well.
 Understanding use-case diagrams help the business as well as the technical team to get on the same page in terms of requirements.

 This has been a guide to the UML Use Case Diagram.
-Here we discussed what is UML Case Diagram and why it is used, and components of this diagram.
+Here we discussed what is UML Case Diagram and why it is used, and the components of this diagram.
 You can also go through our other suggested articles to learn more –